Crowns are also known as “caps”. They fit over or “cap” the existing tooth, covering everything you see above the gum.

 - Tooth preparation

-- Create a 3D image of the tooth using the CEREC camera
+- Creation of a 3D image of the tooth using the CEREC camera

-- Crown is designed on the CEREC software
+- Designing of the new crown on the CEREC software

-- Milling & manufacturing of the crown in-clinic in a milling machine
+- Milling & manufacturing of the crown is done in-clinic in a milling machine

-- Fit and bond the Crown directly on your tooth
+- Fitting and cementation of the crown directly on your tooth

-Instead, a scanner is used to capture photographic images of the cavity and these images are sent to a computer.
+Instead, a scanner is used to capture photographic images of the tooth preparation and these images are sent to a computer.